 1935 - On 21 September Tojo is appointed head of the Kwantung Army's military police.
 On 1 December he is promoted to lieutenant-general.

-1936 - Following a military insurrection by Japanese troops in February (the so-called 'February 26 Incident'), the emperor appoints a new government that is acceptable to the rebels.
-The government agrees to increase defence spending and boost naval construction.
+1936 - Following a military insurrection by rebel Japanese troops in February (the so-called 'February 26 Incident'), the government agrees to increase defence spending and boost naval construction.
 Japan is arming for war and aiming for the construction of a "New East Asian Order."

 Tojo, who resisted the rebel troops, emerges from the February 26 Incident as a major player in the military.